QKVQA: Question-Focused Filtering for Knowledge-based VQA: Experiments

 \subsubsection{Retrieval Result}

 We evaluate QFF on the E-VQA and InfoSeek datasets with a retrieval scope of 20 articles (Table~\ref{tab:ablation_retrieval_scope}).
-The results show consistent recall improvements across all metrics.
-On E-VQA, QFF improves R@1 by 24.24\%, raises R@5 to 55.94\%, and increases R@10 to 58.11\%.
-On InfoSeek, QFF improves R@1 by 11.47\%, boosts R@5 to 80.49\%, and enhances R@10 to 83.50\%.
-QFF effectively guides the retrieval system to focus on relevant sections, significantly improving article selection capability.
+The results show consistent recall improvements across all metrics compared to both the baseline (QKVQA without QFF) and the existing method OMGM.

+On E-VQA, QFF outperforms OMGM across all recall metrics, with particularly substantial gains over the baseline.
+On InfoSeek, despite being evaluated in a cross-domain setting without training on this dataset, QFF achieves performance slightly better than OMGM and significantly surpasses the baseline across all metrics.
+These results confirm that QFF effectively guides the filtering system to focus on relevant sections, achieving performance comparable to or better than OMGM while substantially improving upon the baseline.